-Speakly Review (2022): Will It Actually Help You Become Fluent?
+Speakly Review: Does It Actually Help You Become Fluent?

 At its core, Speakly is a vocabulary app.
 Using spaced-repetition, it teaches you useful words and phrases to help you navigate everyday situations.
 It also mimics real-life situations to help you practice using what you’ve learned.
 Its practical approach doesn’t really teach you grammar, but instead teaches you through repetition.
 Overall, it’s a solid app and a decent value for the price.